Fort de la Crèche: Coast Battery

 They are all built on the same pattern (a barracks, a powder magazine, 2 or 3 shelters, 3-6 platforms for cannon and a well) and are surrounded by a stone wall and a dry moat.
 Together they protected the port of Boulogne.

 Between the world wars, the battery of la Crèche was modernized.
 The old armament was replaced by four 194 mm guns (Mle 1902) each having two ammunition bunkers.
 The perimeter wall was partially demolished to make room for them.

 During the First World War the fort defended the port of Boulogne-sur-Mer which played a strategic role in supply and in evacuation of the wounded.

 During the Second World War, the fort was the scene of heavy fighting.
 The French destroyer Chacal was sunk off Portel while trying to stop the German advance.
 The German Navy took possession of the premises, concreted three French emplacements and replaced the weapons with 105 mm guns.
 The fort was liberated September 22, 1944, by the Queen's Own Rifles Canadian regiment.
+The Canadians had moved tanks and M10 self-propelled guns close to the fort overnight and the 500 men of the German garrison surrendered upon seeing them the following morning.

 Today, the site is owned by the Conservatoire du littoral and the Association Fort de La Crèche (AFLC) has restored it.